eProsima/Fast-DDS-monitor/docs/rst/user_manual/pro/workspace.rst

 * Toolbar visibility and which buttons are shown in the shortcuts toolbar.
 * Left sidebar visibility and which buttons are shown in it.
 * Alerts polling time and scheduler configuration.
+* The active :ref:`statistics readers <statistics_readers_panel>`, so the same statistics are collected when the workspace is reloaded.

 **Left sidebar**